In an effort to ensure all of our dogs live a pampered life with their very own forever family, we have implemented our Guardian Home Program!

 If you are applying for a young adult, or mature Guardian dog, she will already come to you completely health tested, and may have just a couple more breedings for us (depending on her age and the number of litters she has had) prior to her being spayed and released solely to you as a forever pet.
 When the Guardian dog is in season, the Guardian Family is required to contact us immediately.
 An intact female usually has a heat cycle that will last between 14 and 21 days.
 During this time, we will need access to her for breeding related appointments.
 Once she has been bred, she will remain with her Guardian Family until one week before her due date.
 At that time, the Guardian dog will come back to stay with us throughout her pregnancy, and will be returned once her pups are fully weaned approximately 7 weeks later.
 Guardian Families are welcomed and encouraged to visit with scheduled appointments while their Guardian Dog is at Cedar Creek.

 If you are applying for a Guardian Home puppy, she will come to you at 8 weeks of age.
 During the year and a half, Cedar Creek will have her health testing completed.
 Once we receive all of the results from her health testing, we are then able to assess whether or not she will enter our breeding program.
-If for any reason we decide not to breed the Guardian Puppy placed with you (this is a decision solely made by Cedar Creek) we will then pay to spay the Guardian puppy at no cost to you, and she will remain a forever family pet with her Guardian Family.
+If for any reason we decide not to breed the Guardian Puppy placed with you (this is a decision solely made by Cedar Creek) we will then pay to spay the Guardian puppy at no cost to you, return your deposit and she will remain a forever family pet with her Guardian Family.

 If you are receiving a Guardian Home Puppy, we ask for monthly photos and updates during the first year so that we can watch her develop, and update our website.
 We also will require a visit to our Guardian Family’s home every few months during the first year to assess the Guardian Puppy, as well as build a relationship with her for the future.
 Occasionally, we will ask our Guardian Families to bring the puppy to us for a visit so that she can get comfortable with our home for when she will be here with us in the future having babies.

 How Many Litters Will A Guardian Female Produce?
-Each dog is individually assesed before determining their required litters.
+Each dog is individually assessed before determining their required litters.
 Most of our Guardian dogs will have between 2-4 litters for us (this depends whether you have an adult that has already had litters or a puppy entering our breeding program).
 Female Guardian Puppies placed in a Guardian home will have up to (and no more than) a total of 4 litters.
 The health and well being of our breeding dogs is a priority to us.
 Occasionally we may decide to have fewer litters if we have accomplished our goals in development of our Guardian dog in a shorter period of time.
 Again, this is determined by Cedar Creek.

 If you are interested in applying to be a Guardian Family please take the time to fill out puppy application first, and we are happy to contact you to discuss Guardian Home opportunities available!